x13945/Android-ImageMagick/README.md

 ###USAGE:
 For quick ImageMagick Usage in your android app, .....the following instructions are based on none-gradle build
-1. simply copy the "libs" folder to your project folder
+1. Simply copy the "libs" folder to your project folder
 2. Delete the CPU architecture folders of those CPU's architecure's you aren't targetting in the "libs" folder you've just copied.
-3. go to "src" and copy "Magick" and "fakeawt", copy these to your "src" folder of your project
+3. Go to "src" and copy "Magick" and "fakeawt", copy these to your "src" folder of your project
 4. Create a"jni" folder
 5. In the "jni" folder create an "Application.mk" file where you put "APP_ABI := <your_target_CPU_architecture>"" , this allows Google Play to know what CPU that particular APK targets
 6. Your basically done at this point, you can look at "teste.ndk.testendkactivity" and "AndroidMagickActivity.java" for basic Imagemagick usage you can copy to your own Activity.

 ###REBUILD:
 If you want to rebuild with your own toolchain/compilers and what not or even maybe add other libraries e.g "Ghostscript" to support for PDF.
 1. Naviagate to "jni" and edit the "android.mk" file accordingly
 2. Also edit the "application.mk" file accordingly
 3.  using your "Cygwin" or whatever you none Windows guys use, navigate to the project's "jni" folder and run "ndk-build"
 4. These .so files were generated using NDK r9d.

 NB: If your adding support libraries such as "djvu" or "ralcgm" etc for djvu and meta file format support, build them as static libraries in the android.mk file but make sure to include their modules in the magick and libimagemagick "LOCAL_STATIC_LIBRARIES", dont forget to add thier include paths as well.
 Then proceed to the format's corresponding c file in ImageMagick/Coders folder e.g "jp2.c" if it's there anyway, look for if statements of the form "if defined(MAGICKCORE_<format>_DELEGATE)", remove them and their corresponding "endif"s.
 Do the same for also the ImageMagick/magick/static.c file.